tej-patel-yr/tej-patel-yr/README.md

 📍 **Based in**: Dublin, Ireland
 💼 **Currently Seeking**: Data Analyst roles | Open to opportunities in Data, Business, CRM & Analyst roles

+## 🚧 Apologies!!
+I'm still working on a few projects.
+### I'll be uploading them here in the next few days — stay tuned!

 ---

 ## 💡 What I Do